mikazz/PythonSnippets/README.md

 True

-## Check at least one element of a list matches a condition
+## Check if at least one element of a list matches a condition
     items=[True, True, True, True]
     any(item == False for item in items)
 False